gwicks/dashboards-as-code-workshop/lab/part-one.md

 # Part one

-To discover and get acquainted with the [Grafana Foundation SDK](https://grafana.github.io/grafana-foundation-sdk/), we will create our first dashboard as code.
+To get acquainted with the [Grafana Foundation SDK](https://grafana.github.io/grafana-foundation-sdk/), we will create our first dashboard as code.

 Instead of starting from a blank page, we'll use an [existing dashboard](http://localhost:3003/d/part-one-test-dashboard/part-one-test-dashboard) that showcases a few commonly-used panel types.